apple/swift-openapi-generator/Examples/logging-middleware-swift-log-example/README.md

 ## Overview

-This example extends the [hello-world-urlsession-client-example](../hello-world-urlsession-client-example) with a new target, `LoggingMiddleware`, which is then used when creating the `Client`.
+This example extends the [hello-world-urlsession-client-example](../hello-world-urlsession-client-example) with a new target, `LoggingMiddleware`, which can eb used when creating a `Client` or a `Server` because it conforms to both the `ClientMiddleware` and `ServerMiddleware` protocols from the `OpenAPIRuntime` library.

-The `LoggingMiddleware` provides two types:
-- `LoggingClientMiddleware`, which implements the `OpenAPIRuntime.ClientMiddleware` protocol.
-- `LoggingServerMiddleware`, which implements the `OpenAPIRuntime.ServerMiddleware` protocol.

 Because request and response bodies support streaming and can be arbitrarily large, the middleware is configured with a logging policy; one of: